rusuraluca/Text-to-Binary/README.markdown

 # Text to Binary

-A text to binary converter.
+A text to binary converter